bvpipare18/bash_terminal/README.md

 3. **grep**: searches for a text pattern and outputs it.

 4. **sed** : searches for a text pattern, modifies it, and outputs it.

+- The <i>environment</i> refers to the preferences and settings of the current user.

+- The nano editor is a command line text editor used to configure the environment.

+- **~/.bash_profile** is where environment settings are stored.
+You can edit this file with nano.

+- Environment variables are variables that can be used across commands and programs and hold information about the environment.

+1. **export VARIABLE="Value"** sets and exports an environment variable.

+2. **USER** is the name of the current user.

+3. **PS1** is the command prompt.

+4. **HOME** is the home directory.
+It is usually not customized.

+5. **PATH** returns a colon **:** separated list of file paths.
+It is customized in advanced cases.

+6. **env** returns a list of environment variables.
+You can redirect the output, using **grep** to select the variable you want to see.